Are You Voter ID Ready? Need a Photo ID to Vote? Can't get to the DMV? Here is help from Dane County Voter ID Coalition voteridwisconsin.org

 The last day to register to vote before an election is the Friday preceding the election Wisc.
 Stats.
 6.29(2)(a)

 Contact your local Municipal Clerk to register to vote prior to the day of election to avoid possible long waiting times.
-Town of Montrose Clerk can be reach by calling 608-424-3848.
+Town of Montrose Clerk can be reached by calling or texting 608-424-3848.

 Voting By Absentee Ballot